oforiwaasam/oforiwaasam/README.md

   - Currently interested in contributing to Open Source Projects (more about that coming soon)

 - 🐣 Currently applying for New Grad SWE opportunities and prepping for interviews... tough times
   - Ex-Amazon intern... rest is history:/
+  - Incoming Analyst at Deutsche Bank

 - 📫 How to reach me: **lilyoforiwaas@gmail.com** or **los2119@columbia.edu**